MahirMahbub/Wiki_Movies/readme.md

 When the database is ready with the parsed data, "data_loader" table will have "false" status for "Movie Data Loading" so that the data parsing & loading never happens again.

-# Phrase 4 will run while starting the fastapi server when "data_loader" table will have "true" status for "Movie Rating Loading"
+### Phrase 4 will run while starting the fastapi server when "data_loader" table will have "true" status for "Movie Rating Loading"

 change the db value for enable/disable phrase 4.

 did not exposed an api for "data_loader" table's status change, because of maintaining exact api deliverables by the assignment requirements.

+total number of movies found in third party csv that has been provided: 475

 # API endpoints